yuki-uthman/learn-neovim-the-hard-way-the-book/src/english/cursor/move-up-or-down-2.md

-# How to Move the Cursor Up or Down Using `feedkeys` in Neovim's Lua API
+# How to Move the Cursor Up or Down Using `feedkeys`

 Learn how to programmatically move the cursor up and down using Neovim's `feedkeys` function.
 This guide provides an example for invoking normal mode commands through Lua, enabling you to manipulate the cursor efficiently.